Irritable Bowel Syndrome (IBS)

 Every person’s gut has both good and bad bacteria present, as well as yeast.
 This is called the microbiome.
 This community of bacteria is formed before we are born, and is then impacted by our birth, and a whole range of things after.
 From whether we are breastfed, to the food we eat.
 The balance of good and bad bacteria is responsible for how healthy we feel.
 Negative changes in the gut, as well as the introduction of bad bacteria can cause gut dysbiosis, or an imbalance of bad bacteria.

 Gut dysbiosis can be caused by a whole range of things.
 From the medications we take (such as antibiotics or anti-inflammatories) to foods that we eat (that may introduce additional chemicals, or that are low in nutrients, starving our good gut bacteria).
 It can also be caused by things like too much alcohol, stress, trauma or viruses.
 You can imagine in our modern world it’s hard to avoid gut dysbiosis at one time or another.
 What we do know is that gut dysbiosis is linked to IBS and many other bowel conditions.
+See more about our Gut Relief Program, here at Tree of Life Nutrition to help restore microbiome balance.

 Our IBS dietary treatment protocol